Home Medicines Review

 Offer HMR to all eligible patients at Care Plan appointments.

-Use Primary Sense High Complexity report to identify eligible patients and recall for a HMR via SMS, letter or phone and export Primary Sense High Complexity report to excel for filtering.
+Use Primary Sense High Complexity report to identify eligible patients and recall for an HMR via SMS, letter or phone and export Primary Sense High Complexity report to excel for filtering.

-Follow HMR patient flow chart to complete HMR process.
+Follow HMR fact sheet for GPs to complete HMR process.

 Establish a relationship with a credentialed pharmacist to facilitate improved processes.